SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 Internal software quality is something they are accountable to, but they can always brush it off to get by, and lack of it is not something that management can easily identify.
 So as long as they can get _something_ done that roughly meets the acceptance criteria of a ticket, they can point to someone else (or _something_, e.g. the code itself), since they can say they did their part.
 They might point to QA to say they should have caught it, or at whoever wrote the ticket for not being explicit enough, or the code base because it has poor internal quality (which they can falsely claim is the nature of writing code).

 Programmers have no reason to be concerned with quality, either external or internal, if they aren't the ones writing the tests.
 It's not that they don't care.
-It's just that they lack discipline and the experience to understand the implications of this.
+It's just that they lack discipline and the experience to understand the implications of this, and there's the implication that QA will find any and all problems.

-Some programmers may say they don't have the skills or mentality for it.
-But that's honestly a load of bunk.

-If the programmer understands the acceptance criteria and can reason about them, then they can figure out how what the general tests should be.
-If they can't reason about the acceptance criteria, then they must not know how to implement it.

 # Disregard for QA

 [As I mentioned above](#the-math-doesnt-add-up-math), the math just doesn't work out.

 Testers are often too afraid to speak out for fear of seeming weak, incompetent, or disloyal to the company, so they just tough it out.
-And if they _do_ speak out, they may  be brushed off, and be told that they "just need to do what it takes", or that they "shouldn't go to unnecessary meetings".
+And if they _do_ speak out, they may be brushed off, and be told that they "just need to do what it takes", or that they should manage their time better.

-Often the testers either cut corners, work through other meetings (when they should be paying attention), skip no-critical (and sometimes culturally-significant) meetings, work through their lunch "break", work overtime, not take vacation, and/or work _through_ their vacation, just to get things done before the deadline they were given.
+To meet the deadlines set for them, they may often have to cut corners, work through other meetings (when they should be paying attention), skip no-critical (and sometimes culturally-significant) meetings, work through their lunch "break", work overtime, not take vacation, and/or work _through_ their vacation.
 They may not even be _allowed_ to take vacation (especially at the same time as a deployment).

 This isn't healthy, nor is it practical.

+This isn't to say that QA wasn't considered initially.
+They probably were, and it's likely that this issue just wasn't forseen because it's how it's been done in waterfall for decades.

+But be aware that this is often their reality, and is what's being asked of them if the programmers aren't writing the tests.

 # Toxic culture